mantozkamau/about-me/README.md

 ## Description
-This project is a portfolio,the project mainly have my personal information which include education backgroud,my hobbies,contacts and projects it is more of a resume it allows any potential employer or client to access my information before they have a face to face interview
+This project is a portfolio,the project mainly have my personal information which include education backgroud,my hobbies,contacts and projects it is more of a resume it allows any potential employer or client to access my information before they have a face to face interview find the link to the project here https://mantozkamau.github.io/portfolio/

 ## Setup/Installation Requirements
 * clone this repo